top of page

 • Do puppies miss their mother when they go home?

 Short answer: no. We follow a weaning schedule for the physical, social and emotional development of the pups.
 When pups start to get teeth, Mom doesn't want to nurse any longer.
 Does she still like to take peeks into the box and see them?
 Yes!
 Most mothers observe their pups without BEING OBSERVED BY PUPS.
 When they see her, they will incite a riot to nurse and when Mom is done, she is d-o-n-e!
 Typically, around 4 weeks of age, pups are transitioning to solid food.
-By the time they go home, they haven't nursed or slept overnight with their mom in about a month.
+By the time they go home, they haven't nursed or slept overnight with their mom in several weeks.
 We doubt they miss their mom as much as their littermates and some familiar sounds, smells and routines.
 Dogs tend to live in the moment - one great gift of the canine is to not hold onto the past forever.
 So, they quickly adapt to enjoy the new attention, love, affection, foods, smells and routines of your home.

 • How are you feeding my puppy before it goes home?

 We are a little bit crazy...
 You don't have to be so "extra" when you feed your House Of Bouvs pup at home.
-Below is a video to show you what we are feeding by the time they go home with you.
-The basic kibble we prefer is IAMS Large Breed Puppy Food (yellow bag).
-We suggest keeping pups on this for one year so they get the right level of protein as pups.
-After one year of age, we use IAMS Large Breed Lamb and Rice to keep protein under 27%.
+On our YouTube Channel (@HouseOfBouvs) is a video to show you what we are feeding by the time they go home with you.
+The basic kibble we prefer changes with almost each litter - since partnering with a couple of nutrition specialists, we are always experimenting with new kibble for pups.
+We suggest keeping pups on puppy kibble for one year so they get the right level of protein and calcium as pups.
+After one year of age, we like to keep protein under 27%.
 High protein diets, after 12 months of age, are hard on Bouviers' kidneys.
-We also like Lamb and Rice formulas because they are easy to replicate if you run out of IAMS and need to grab it at virtually any corner store or grocery.
+We also like Lamb and Rice formulas because they are easy to replicate if you run out of your usual brand and need to grab a bag at virtually any corner store or grocery.
 The recipe is simple, safe on the gut, and low-risk for allergic reactions.
-(No, we don't get kick-backs for recommending IAMS!
-We wish we did!
-We spend a fortune on their food!)

 • Do you register microchips to yourself?
 Can I have my pup's microchip registered to me?

 YOU are the owner of your Bouvier.
 We do not register microchips.
 Yes, you can/should register your chip to you!
 When you pick up your Bouvie pup, you will find instructions in their go-home-bag for how to register a microchip with AKC Reunite.
 We are authorized and trained to implant chips, but we choose to leave them for you to register.
 JUST A REMINDER: Not all House Of Bouvs pups receive a chip.
 Chips are implanted based on the owner's preference or purchase options.
-All 100% European pups come with a chip included at the higher purchase price.
-Other buyers may elect to purchase a chip for their pup.

 • Do you have an application?